aoberoi/buddytok/README.md

    in adding authentication for the user, you would do so in this handler.

 *  `POST /chats` -- When a user chooses to invite another user to a chat, it receives its the chat's representation from this handler.
-In this handler, the OpenTok SDK is used to create a new session and return its ID along with the API key and a token.
+In this handler, the OpenTok PHP library is used to create a new session and return its ID along with the API key and a token.
 The token is unique for each participant in the chat.
 Since there is no authentication in this application, there is no opportunity to perform authorization in the chat.
 If there was, you could use this handler to